 8. Be proactive to protect your pet’s health

-Take steps and precautions to reduce your pet’s chances of requiring expensive medical care:
+Take precautions to reduce your pet’s chances of requiring expensive medical care.
+Such steps include:

-- Getting wellness checkups.
-Prevention is always better (and cheaper) than a cure.
-Make sure your pets get annual wellness exams to spot problems early on before they become costly and heartbreaking.
-Keep up with the vaccination schedule, and make sure you discuss heartworm prevention with your vet.
+Annual wellness checkups.
+Also, keep up with the vaccination schedule, and make sure you discuss heartworm prevention with your vet.

-- Pet-proofing your home.
-Keep dangerous foods out of reach of pets and avoid bringing toxic plants into the house.
-Check out the ASPCA’s list of people food your pets shouldn’t have and its toxic and nontoxic plants database.
+Pet-proofing your home, such as keeping dangerous foods out of the reach of pets and avoid bringing toxic plants into the house.

 9. Compare treatments

-If your pet has a serious medical condition, the most expensive treatment may not be the best course for your pet.
-Consumer Reports recommends that you ask your vet these questions before you decide what to do:
+If your pet has a serious medical condition, the most expensive treatment may not be the best course of action.
+Ask your vet about treatment options and costs, as well as the likely prognosis for your pet.

-Have you faced a situation where your pet required expensive care?
-Share your story on our Facebook page.
+Have you ever faced a situation in which your pet required expensive care?
+Share your story below or on our Facebook page.